XisHungry/Assign-Directory-YOLO/README.md

 #### Main
 1. Install Python
 2. Ensure that all the images are of the same extension
-3. Open a terminal and run this command:
+3. Open a terminal and run this commands:
    ```
    cd darknet/data/obj

    python process.py
    ```